bahlolab/UKB.COVID19/README.md

 # UKB.COVID19
-An R package to assist with the UK Biobank COVID-19 data processing and risk factor association tests
+An R package to assist with the UK Biobank COVID-19 data processing and risk factor association tests.

 See UKB.COVID19_example.R script for usage example.